o2r-project/erc-spec/docs/spec/index.md

 The first document content of this file MUST contain the following string nodes at the root level.

 - `spec_version`: a text string noting the version of the used ERC specification.
 The appropriate version for an ERC conforming to this version of the specification is `1`.
-- `id`: globally unique identifier for a specific ERC. `id` MUST only contain lowercase letters, digits and single separators.
+- `id`: globally unique identifier for a specific ERC. `id` MUST not be empty and MUST only contain lowercase letters, uppercase letters, digits and single separators.
 Valid separators are period, underscore, or dash.
 A name component MUST NOT start or end with a separator.
 An implementation MAY introduce further restrictions on minimum and maximum length of identifiers.

 !!!
 Note
     While URIs (see [rfc3986][rfc3986]) are very common identifiers, not all systems support them as identifiers.
     For example they cannot be used for Docker image names.

-    A regular expression to validate identifiers is `[a-z0-9][a-z0-9._-]+[a-z0-9]`.
+    A [UUID][uuid] is a valid `id`.

-    An identifier MAY be an [UUID][uuid], Version 4.
+    A regular expression to validate identifiers is `/^[^-_.][a-zA-Z0-9._-]+[^-_.]$/`.

-The main and display file MAY be defined in root-level nodes named `main` and `display` respectively, if they differ from the default file names.
+The main and display file MAY be defined in root-level nodes named `main` and `display` respectively.
 If they are not defined and multiple documents use the name `main.[ext]` or `display.[ext]`, an implementation SHOULD use the first file in [alphabetical order](https://en.wikipedia.org/wiki/Alphabetical_order).

 !!! tip "Example of ERC configuration file with user-defined main and display files"